VaishaliMJ/Generative-AI-projects/SmartHire-AI Mock Interview Agent/readme.md

 *  Start Ollama server
 *  🚀 Run application "streamlit run main.py"
 *  Follow screen instructions
+*  After answering each question it sent to locally running llama for evaluation
 *  On completion of test an email is sent to teacher/Examiner

 ### Mock Test UI: